sweet-spr18/feasta/phase1/README.md

 * log in using email address and password
   * log in successfully and get taken to the Home page
   * see an error message when email address or password is wrong or non-existent
-  * request a password change by clicking on "Forgot your password?" **- new function: password change (how do we want this function?
-  One possible sequence:
-    (1) a new screen in the app opens, asking the user to type in their email address, then click Next (background verification to ensure this address has been registered in our app database already), (2) the next screen asks the user to type & re-type the new password, then click Submit, (3) the next screen is a Confirmation screen and the user can click OK to go back to the log-in screen, an email is also sent to confirm this action)**
 * browse Locations on the Home page
 * on Home page, click on one Location and get taken to a list of event entries + a search box on top
-  * **this Per-Location list lists events for: WHICH ONE SHOULD WE CHOOSE**
-    * **either: today, tomorrow, (and 3 days from now?)**
-    * **or: within 24 hours from now**
+  * this Per-Location list lists events for within 24 hours from now
   * click Back to go back to Home page
 * enter a food keyword into the search box and click Enter:
   * search results are displayed as in a list, with the number of results returned (e.g. "3 events found")
   * (advanced. want it or not?) search term suggestions appear live as you are typing
   * click Back to view all events at this location
 * view a list of search results:
-  * **the list is ordered by time (most recent first) rather than randomly**
+  * **the list is ordered by time (most imminent first) rather than randomly**
   * see a thumbnail of the food image
   * see the Event Name (most prominent info)
-  * see other details: org name, time (start & end), room number, food type(s), diners' ratings (5 star scale), number of comments
+  * see other details: time (start & end), room number, and diners' ratings (5 star scale)
-* click on an event entry and get taken to a new screen (or do we want a pop-up window?) displaying everything about that event: - **non-functional requirement: display info such that users don’t have to scroll / click “Read more” (want this or not?)**
+* click on an event entry and get taken to a new screen displaying everything about that event: - **non-functional requirement: display info such that users don’t have to scroll / click “Read more” (want this or not?)**
   * see Event Name (most prominent info)
   * (if you are the host) see a Pencil symbol that you can click on to get to the event Editable form
   * see other details: